sun-wendy/6.4400-graphics/assignment2/README.md

 * Rendered skeleton using hierarchical modeling:
   * Local-to-world transformation for all joints;
   * Optimization for computing transformation using an implicit matrix stack;
-  * Handled UI to update skeleton positions;
+  * Handled UI to update skeleton positions & rotations;

 * Implemented skeleton subspace deformation (SSD):
   * Attached skin mesh to skeleton, where each vertex is attached to neighboring joints according to attachment weights;